Layered, Overlapping, and Inconsistent: A Large-Scale Analysis of the Multiple Privacy Policies and Controls of U.S.

 In \textit{CCPA-related} privacy policy content, we identified two kinds of sharing statements.
 Some specifically referred to the CCPA definition of sharing or sale of personal information: (1) Sharing as defined by CCPA (yes: 24; no: 105), (2) Sale as defined by CCPA (yes: 24; no: 217).
 Others also described sharing practices in CCPA disclosures, but it is unclear whether it falls strictly under the definition of CCPA: (3) Sharing for marketing purposes, without referencing CCPA definitions (89 banks).

-\subsubsection{Third-Party Sharing Despite Negative GLBA Statements.}
+\subsubsection{Third-party sharing despite negative GLBA statements.}

-We assessed when banks indicated a ``no'' for each of four GLBA marketing-related sharing purposes (marketing, joint marketing, affiliate sharing, nonaffiliate sharing), how many banks simultaneously disclosed a “yes” to third-party sharing in related categories identified above.
-We found that many banks still disclosed varying amounts of sharing in other policies (see Table~\ref{tab:no-yes-5}).
+We assessed when banks indicated a ``no'' for each of four GLBA marketing-related sharing purposes (marketing, joint marketing, affiliate sharing, nonaffiliate sharing), how many banks simultaneously disclosed a ``yes'' to third-party sharing in related categories identified above.
+We found that many banks still disclosed varying amounts of related sharing in other policies despite negative indications in their GLBA notice (see Table~\ref{tab:no-yes-5}).

-\textit{Inconsistencies regarding nonaffiliate sharing.} 1860 banks (92.9\% of 2002 banks with an analyzable GLBA notice) stated in their GLBA notice that they do not share with nonaffiliates.
-Yet 494 of them (26.6\%) also had affirmative sharing statements in other policies under at least one category we identified.
-Among these 494 banks, about 30\% stated sharing personal information for advertising purposes, more than two-thirds disclosed using third-party analytics cookies, and about 40\% for third-party marketing cookies.
+\textit{Inconsistencies regarding nonaffiliate sharing.} 1,860 banks (92.9\% of 2,002 banks with an analyzable GLBA notice) stated in their GLBA notice that they do not share with nonaffiliates.
+Yet 481 of them (26.6\%) also had affirmative sharing statements in other policies under at least one category we identified.
+Among these 481 banks, about 30\% stated sharing personal information for advertising purposes, more than two-thirds disclosed using third-party analytics cookies, and about 40\% for third-party marketing cookies.
 About 20\% disclosed sharing personal information for marketing in CCPA-related disclosures.
 Possibly less concerning but still an indication of nonaffiliate sharing, less than 20\% stated sharing for analytics purposes.
 More than 10\% disclosed sharing specific personal information types for marketing (e.g., \textit{``[w]e may also share your device's physical location, combined with information about what advertisements you viewed and other information we collect, with our marketing partners [...]''}).
-A small percentage, but still 17 banks in number, even disclosed selling data under CCPA (e.g., \textit{``In the preceding twelve (12) months, we have sold personal information''}).
+A small percent, but still 17 banks in number, even disclosed selling data under CCPA (e.g., \textit{``In the preceding twelve (12) months, we have sold personal information''}).